 Bass: Schooling bass can be found at first light at the mouths of Lakes Monroe and Harney feeding on shad.
-The water temperature at the mouth of the Wekiva River is cooler and will hold nice sized fish ready to eat Carolina rigged plastic worms, jerk baits, swim baits, crank baits, and rattling lipless crank baits (Rattle Traps).
-Pitch baits into the edges of lilly pads or deep holes in the backwater will yield the largest fish.
+The water temperature at the mouth of the Wekiva River is cooler and will hold nice sized fish ready to eat Carolina rigged plastic worms, Gulp Jerk Shad, swim baits, crank baits, and rattling lipless crank baits (Rattle Traps).
+Pitching baits into the edges of lilly pads or deep holes in the backwater will yield the largest fish.

 Catfish: Now is the time to catch large blue channel catfish.
 When rainwater flushes out of the creeks and rivers, the cats swim upstream to find forage and nesting areas.
 Chunks of mullet, peeled shrimp, beef or pork liver, and artificial stink baits are best baits.
 Use a foot of 20lb. test fluorocarbon leader and a 2/0 circle hook pinned with just enough weight to hold the bottom.
 Tip: Try a sliding egg sinker and allow the bait to roll along the bottom in a river bend.
 Cast the bait upstream and let it roll into the hole.